 I spent years lying because of bipolar disorder.
-Not in a malicious way or in a way to deceive and hurt people but because of the way that these illness had deceived me.
+Not in a malicious way or in a way to deceive and hurt people but because of the way that these illnesses had deceived me.

 The truth is, chronic pain warps your perception of how people see you and how situations really are.
 It convinces you that everyone sees you in the worst light.